Peter Mostovoy: Life

-He was a member of the jury of international Film Festivals in Nyon (Switzerland, 1992), Leipzig (2002), Krakow (2003), St. Petersburg (2003), Warsaw (2007), Plovdiv (2007).
+He was a member of the jury of international Film Festivals in Nyon (Switzerland, 1992), Leipzig (2002), Kraków (2003), Saint Petersburg (2003), Warsaw (2007), Plovdiv (2007).

-Since 1993 Mostovoy has been living and working as a freelance Director for several Israeli Television Channels.
+Since 1993, Mostovoy has been living and working as a freelance Director for several Israeli Television Channels.

 Awards and honors

 Mostovoy's distinguished and prolific film career includes two full-length feature films and over forty documentaries, resulting in the achievement of many prestigious national and international awards, including: